hack4impact-uiuc/takehome-fa19/README.md

 # Exercise

-The following exercise will have you learn and apply some React and Flask to build a tool to keep track of your progress in multiple TV shows.
+The following exercise will have you learn and apply some React and Flask to build a tool to keep track of the people that you've met through making contacts.

 ## Flask